w233w/4D-tic-tac-toe/README.md

 1. Simple UI let player click info buttom to read the game rule --Maybe put the rule on start screen
 2. Simple UI let player can see who will play next

-## Known Bugs

-* Locked chessboard also show the border and can't be removed.